 The default setting is any pre-set option in the choice architecture that a user has to deselect or change if they wish to select something else other than the default.
 In conversion the default is also the current or control experience in an A/B test.
 When there are two calls-to-actions placed horizontally next to each other the one on the right is seen as the default because this is where people naturally click.

-- Inertia – which is often due to laziness and our preference for taking the path of least resistance.
+- Which is often due to laziness and our preference for taking the path of least resistance.

-- Status quo bias – which is related to seeing any change as a potential loss and as we are generally loss averse we often perceive no change as the less risky option.
+- Which is related to seeing any change as a potential loss and as we are generally loss averse we often perceive no change as the less risky option.

 However, this means that a default setting can have a powerful influence on the choices people make.
 Thaler and Sunstein explain in their book Nudge, how countries which use opt-out systems for organ donations achieve much higher levels of consent than those that require people to opt-in.
 For example in Germany where there is an opt-in system only around 12% of adults give consent for organ donations, compared to almost everyone (99%) in Austria where people have to actively opt out.